-Females who governed include Deborah (Judges 4:4), the Queen of Sheba (1Kings 10:1 - 13) and Queen Candace (Acts 8:27).
+Women who governed include Deborah (Judges 4:4), the Queen of Sheba (1Kings 10:1 - 13) and Queen Candace (Acts 8:27).
 Deborah is unique in that, as one of Israel Judges, she led an army against the Canaanites.

-How important are women in the Bible to God?
-Think about the following.
-Without a doubt, Jesus' resurrection from the dead is one of the greatest events in history.
-Who was the FIRST human God choose to reveal the newly resurrected Christ?
+How important are females in the Bible to God?
+Do you know who was the first person to see Jesus after he was resurrected from the dead?
 Was it any of the apostles like Peter or John?
-Was it either Joseph of Arimathea or maybe even Nicodemus, who together buried Jesus’ body in the tomb?
 No!
 Mary Magdalene was the first person given the privilege of seeing Jesus alive after his death on the cross (Matthew 28:8 - 10)!